 Find your starting line to fun!

 What's open in BGKY?
 We have the yellow light signaling a cautious reopening as attractions including the National Corvette Museum and Lost River Cave are available again as of June 8.
 Embrace nature at the Baker Arboretum or hit the trails at Shanty Hollow Lake while being safely social distanced.
 All City and County parks including Aviation Heritage Park are now open for use of trails, water access, disc golf courses and green spaces in addition to City Park playgrounds.
-Retail shopping reopened May 20 (please, masks are required indoors), and restaurants are serving in-person at 50% capacity indoors and full capacity outdoors.
+Retail shopping reopened May 20 (please, masks are required indoors), and restaurants are currently allowed to offer limited indoor dining plus carryout or delivery.
 Bookmark our Covid-19 Resources page for the most up-to-date information regarding our hospitality partners. #MaskUpKentucky